 In face-to-face therapy, visuals posted in the speech room are the definition of functional decor.
 Look how these posters actually help students in therapy, rather than distract them.

-For SLPs, visuals are the real VIP of speech therapy.
+For SLPs, visuals are the real MVP of speech therapy.
 Visuals help our therapy activities go further, support students with new learning, and make carryover seamless.
 If you need a bunch of visuals to save you a bunch of time, grab a BUNDLE that includes resources for speech, language, pragmatics, and fluency.... for both younger and older students!